Trangth97/EOfactory-User-Guide/docs/source/imagery/add.rst

 Step 1: Select date, orbit direction:

+- Date Range:

+  - Select From Date, To Date (From Date < To Date)
+  - Select Orbit Direction: Ascending, Descending
+- Seasonal Range:

+  - Select From Date, To Date (From Date < To Date)
+  - Select Years (can choose many)
+  - Select Orbit direction

 Choose one of two options above

-Step 2: Select AOI:
+Step 2: Select AOI

 There are four ways to select AOI:

+- Search location -> Draw AOI on map

 .. image:: ../img/image_source_sen1_1.png
     :align: center

-Use Draw tool to draw AOI on map: Click ??? icon -> Select one of four tools by click or use shortcut:
+Use Draw tool to draw AOI on map: Click ?? icon -> Select one of four tools by click or use shortcut:

 .. image:: ../img/image_source_sen1_2.png
+    :align: center

+- Select existed AOI in AOI Management: Click ??  icon -> Select one of list AOIs

 .. image:: ../img/image_source_sen1_3.png
+    :align: center

+- Upload AOI from PC: Click ?? icon -> Upload file:

 .. image:: ../img/image_source_sen1_4.png
+    :align: center

+- Select from created region boundary (similar create region of boundary in AOI)

 Step 3: Click Search button and select items